itsSanalog/sanalog.net/sanastro/src/content/reviews/preface.md

 For example, a pen with a perfect comfort score of 5, A-tier durability, and two value stars will get a rating of 91.
 A pencil with a comfort score of 3, B-tier durability and one value star will get 60, while a highlighter with a comfort score of 1, C-tier durability and no value stars will only deserve 19.

-A me would likely get a negative rating.
+I would likely get a negative rating.

 Note that this means scores and tiers are distributed to be 100%, 80%, 60%, 40%, 20%, and 0% rather than 100%, 75%, 50%, 25%, 0%.
 Again, 3 out of 5 and B-tiers should mean above average, so this is by design.